-The Directors are satisfied that, having conducted a comprehensive skills audit and appointed two new members as a result in 2017/2018, and established a number of core Committees - Finance, Estates and Bursaries, it has an experienced Board and a set of constitutional documents which are appropriate and relevant to the operation of a modern independent school.
-In 2018/19, the Directors sought to further strengthen the Board by expanding the Board and appointing a further three new Directors who can bring additional relevant skills.
+The Directors are satisfied that, having conducted a comprehensive skills audit and appointed new members and established a number of core Committees - Finance, Estates and Bursaries, it has an experienced Board and a set of constitutional documents which are appropriate and relevant to the operation of a modern independent school.
+In 2020/21, the Directors sought to further strengthen the Board by appointing a further new Director who can bring additional relevant skills.
 In doing so, the Company, therefore, intends to continue with the provision of the aims and objectives set out earlier in this report and to implement existing strategies to maintain the ethos and environment at Wellington.